Skip to main content

 Imaging tests for AML

 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to create pictures of the inside of the body.
-Leukemia doesn’t usually form tumors, so imaging tests aren't often helpful in making the diagnosis.
+Leukemia doesn’t usually form tumors, so imaging tests aren't often helpful in diagnosing AML.
 When imaging tests are done in people with AML, it's most often to look for infections or other problems, rather than to look for leukemia itself.
-In a few cases, imaging tests may be done to help determine the extent of the disease, if it's thought it might have spread beyond the bone marrow and blood.
+In some cases, imaging tests may be done to help determine the extent of the leukemia, if it's thought it might have spread beyond the bone marrow and blood.

 X-rays